Bricker Reserve West (Moorabbin) Master Plan

 Archit Shah

-Archit Shah almost 5 years ago
+Archit Shah over 5 years ago

 Any areas that are concrete (public spaces, foothpaths) asphalt (car parking), should be permeable paving.
 Permeable paving will protect all this vegetation you are implementing as it will allow water to flow through pavers and increase the quality of the soil/subgrade.
 It will also stop ponding/puddles which will make these areas non-slip which will greatly reduce the councils risk of public liability (people won't slip!)